JovanYap/fullstack-distributed-systems/README.md

 # fullstack-distributed-systems
 I spearheaded the development of an Instagram-like web application that featured both client-side and server-side rendering, integrated with a MapReduce distributed system and a custom search engine.
 In compliance with the University of Michigan's honor code, I am not allowed to publicly disclose the source code.
-However, detailed descriptions of the project's key functionalities and technological implementations are provided below to illustrate the scope and depth of my technical capabilities.
+However, detailed descriptions of the project's key functionalities and technological implementations are provided below to showcase my technical experiences.

 ## List of projects and their specifications
 - [project 2: insta485-serverside](https://eecs485staff.github.io/p2-insta485-serverside/)